willgaoze/transformer-project-/README.md

 ## Model

-In this project, we employ the `bert-base-uncased` model from the `transformers` library as our foundation.
-We have fine-tuned this model on a dataset of tweets that have been labeled for emotion, specifically utilizing the SMILE emotion-annotated dataset.
-The fine-tuning process involves adjusting the pretrained BERT model to enhance its performance on sentiment analysis tasks tailored to the characteristics of the tweet data.
-The fine-tuning enables the model to more accurately understand and categorize the emotional expressions contained within tweets, effectively recognizing and classifying the sentiment conveyed in the dataset.
+In our  project ,We utilize the `bert-base-uncased` model from the `transformers` library as our starting point, fine-tuning it on the emotion-labeled tweets.
+The fine-tuning process adjusts the pre-trained BERT model to better perform sentiment analysis specific to the SMILE dataset.

 ![Optional Alt Text](images/b.png)